neuroziying/fiber-array-microscope/src/auto/README.md

 fiber positions and summary outputs.

 ## Demo Data
-The folders named `36-1-*` contain example input data and intermediate results for a single demo run.
+The `demo_data/` folder contains a minimal example of raw input data used to demonstrate the pipeline.
+Only raw inputs are tracked; all intermediate and output files are generated during execution.

 ## Main Scripts
 - `main_processing.m`: entry point of the pipeline